-The major French wine trading company was dominated by two families, the Borie
+The important French wine trading company was shaped by two families, the Borie

 family and the Castéja

 family.
 It was built in 1870 Pauillac

 founded under the name "Négociant Borie".
 The sons Eugène Borie (1862-1911) and Emile Borie (1865-1911) continued the wine trade, but then began to produce wine from their own vineyards in 1901.
 Eugène's sons Francis (1890-1953) and Marcel Borie (1892-1958) renamed the company "Eugène Borie Frères".
 In 1932 the brothers did what was then undivided Chateau Batailley

 Bought.
 The brothers then decided to separate in 1939.